theatlasroom/tidbits/libraries-frameworks/aframe.md

       <a-entity mixin="red cube"></a-entity>
      </a-scene>`
   - mixins are applied in the order they are defined, the last definition of a property will overwrite previous definitions
+* `<a-sky>` - add a background to the scene, can be a color, video, image 360 degree assets etc

 ## Components
 * `Stats` - displays a UI with performance related metrics, applies only to the `<a-scene>` element